ElisabethHuhn/bnr-blog-nerd-ranch-android/README.md

 entirely up to you.
 This lets you show your coding ability without being at a whiteboard or having someone look over your shoulder while you code.

+# Architecture Discussion
+This initial solution attempted to expand on the original with a Fragment/Recyclerview solution Eventually I ran into enough challenges that it felt easier to just jump to Compose.
+The Compose solution is in the ComposeVersion branch

 # Blog app
 We've begun to build an app to showcase all our amazing content from our blog.
 A user of our app should be able to: